Turkey–European Union relations: EU-Turkey deal on migrant crisis

 As of 2019, the deal has had mixed success.
 It has drastically cut the number of migrants entering European countries, dropping by over half within three years.
 This result is the most pronounced in European countries situated farther west.
 However, the portion of the deal that dictated asylum seekers who landed in Greece would be returned to Turkey has been difficult to implement.
 A small percentage of these people were returned, amounting to 2,130 people.
 The risk of violating both European and international law has made this key portion of the deal far less successful than it was intended to be.

 Turkey's dispute with Cyprus and Greece

 There is a long-standing dispute over Turkey's maritime boundaries with Greece and Cyprus and drilling rights in the eastern Mediterranean.
 Turkey does not recognise a legal continental shelf and exclusive economic zones around the Greek islands and Cyprus.
 Turkey is the only member state of the United Nations that does not recognise Cyprus, and is one of the few not signatory to the United Nations Convention on the Law of the Sea, which Cyprus has signed and ratified.

+In October 2022, Cypriot President Nicos Anastasiades condemned the European Union's "double standards" and "tolerance" toward Turkey under Recep Tayyip Erdoğan, arguing that "Interests cannot take precedence over principles and values.
+We cannot say that we are currently making sacrifices to help Ukraine – and rightly so – to cope with the illegal invasion and violation of its territorial integrity and, at the same time, we put our interests first in our relations with Turkey."

+In August 2023, Turkish-Cypriot security forces (police and military) attacked U.N. peacekeepers inside the United Nations Buffer Zone in Cyprus at the Pyla.
+The clashes started over unauthorised construction work in an area under U.N. control.
+Three peacekeepers were seriously injured and required hospitalisation and U.N. property has been damaged.
+The U.N.
+Security Council condemned the incident and the U.N.
+Secretary-General António Guterres said that "threats to the safety of U.N. peacekeepers and damage to U.N. property are unacceptable and may constitute serious crimes under international law."
+The European Union also condemned it, but the Turkish president accused the UN force of bias against Turkish Cypriots and added that Turkey will not allow any "unlawful" behavior toward Turks on Cyprus.